Branched It\^o formula and natural It\^o-Stratonovich isomorphism: The It o formula

 where we were able to simplify the antisymmetrisation in the last integral due to the fact that there are no higher derivatives (if \(\p\) were \(4\) or higher, this might not be possible, as is revealed by an inspection of the proof of \Cref{lem:intCoords}).
+Summing these four Davie expansions and writing the result in the forest basis, one obtains an expression that generalises that of \Cref{ex:Davie} to non-linear $\varphi$.
 The reader may check that extracting a dual pair of bases of \(\cP\) and \(\cQ\) (which is straightforward up to degree \(3\) by working with symmetric/antisymmetric tensors, see \Cref{expl:P3}, \Cref{ex:dual}) and writing the alternative expansion \eqref{eq:intBasis} one obtains the same result. \end{example}